CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format: Edit INDEX [NEW_TITLE] c/[NEW_CONTENT] start/[NEW_TIME] [NEW_DATE] end/[NEW_TIME] [NEW_DATE] #[NEW_TAGS]

+* Alternative: You can edit directly on the right panel of myPotato and press `ENTER` after you make any change in any fields.
 * Edit the task at the specified INDEX
 * The index refers to the index number shown in the last task listing
 * After editing, edited task is automatically highlighted